yambo-code/yambopy/docs/source/tutorial.rst

     $ yambopy
              analysebse ->     Using ypp, you can study the convergence of BSE calculations in 2 ways: plotem1s ->     Plot em1s calculation
-              analysegw ->     Study the convergence of GW calculations by looking at the change in band-gap value. mergeqp ->     Merge QP databases
+              analysegw ->     Study the convergence of GW calculations by looking at the change in band gap value. mergeqp ->     Merge QP databases
                    test ->     Run yambopy tests
            plotexcitons ->     Plot excitons calculation